 That is, assuming Lasso’s gamble to bench Jamie Tartt would payoff like it did in the second half against Watford, with a revitalized squad and a potentially reengaged superstar eager to finally be part of the team.

-The Grey Hounds squared off against Watford on Saturday and… hold on, they won?
+The Greyhounds squared off against Watford on Saturday and… hold on, they won?
 Admittedly I blacked out after the intra-squad fight.
-(Again, have some dignity and throw an actual punch for fuck’s sake.)
+(Again, have some dignity and throw an actual punch for god’s sake.)

 After going 2-0 down early in the first half thanks to some truly appalling defending from the “legend” Roy Kent, Tartt scored two to equalize just before the half – and his benching.
 The first was a beautiful solo run up the middle, beating multiple defenders before smashing one in.
 The second was a rather stunning curler of a free kick from just out the box after Obisanya drew the foul.